ramirezlab/COVID-protein-drug-network/README.md

  For all the network analysys we used Graph Theory.
 [Here](https://github.com/ramirezlab/COVID-protein-drug-network/tree/main/R-NetworkAnalysis) we report the R pipeline, which we use for all reported analyses.
 This pipeline can be applied to other networks if required.

+### Supplementary Information

+- `Supplementary_Data_1.xlsx`:  The list of top 150 novel drug-target interactions predicted by DTINet, which was trained based all on drugs and targets that have at least one known interacting pair.
+Known drug-target pairs (corresponding to those non-zero entries in the drug-target interaction matrix) and novel predicted DTIs that share homologous proteins (with sequence identity scores >40%) with known DTIs were excluded from the list.
+- `Supplementary_Data_2.xlsx`:  The entire list of novel drug-target interactions predicted by DTINet, which was trained based on all drugs and targets that have at least one known interacting pair.
+- `Supplementary_Data_3.xlsx`:  Examples of the novel predictions which can be supported by the previous known evidence in the literature.

  ## Citation